Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ## Nodes
 Name | Description
 :--- | :---
 Loader | Loads 4-bit GPTQ Llama/2 models.
-You can find a lot of them on [Hugging Face](https://huggingface.co/TheBloke).<br>Clone the model repository or download all the files in it to an empty directory, then point to it in `model_dir`. `model.safetensors` won't work on its own.<br><br>To load a LoRA specify its directory in `lora_dir`.
+You can find a lot of them on [Hugging Face](https://huggingface.co/TheBloke).<br>Clone the model repository or download all the files in it to an empty directory, then point to it in `model_dir`.
+The `model.safetensors` file won't work on its own.<br><br>Similarly, to load a LoRA specify its directory in `lora_dir`.
 It should contain `adapter_model.bin` and `adapter_config.json`.<br><br>ExLlama allocates memory based on `max_seq_len`.
 Lowering it is a good way to save on VRAM.
 It's currently not possible to [offload](https://github.com/turboderp/exllama/issues/177) the model to RAM.
 Generator | Returns a `string` based on the given `prompt` for use with other nodes.
 Default values correspond to the `simple-1` preset from [text-generation-webui](https://github.com/oobabooga/text-generation-webui).<br><br>ExLlama isn't [deterministic](https://github.com/turboderp/exllama/issues/201), so the outputs may differ even with the same seed.
 Previewer | Displays generated outputs in the UI.

 ## Workflow
-Can be opened directly in ComfyUI.
+Can be loaded directly in ComfyUI.
 Model used: [MythoLogic-Mini-7B](https://huggingface.co/TheBloke/MythoLogic-Mini-7B-GPTQ).

 ![workflow](https://github.com/Zuellni/ComfyUI-ExLlama-Nodes/assets/123005779/91fc6b64-3734-456b-975d-ee0b77386841)